NCSU-Libraries/bdap/README.md

 2. From same directory where Dockerfile is, in terminal, run `docker-compose up -d`
 3. When returned to prompt, run `docker-compose exec bdap bash`
 4. When done, in same directory, run `docker-compose stop`

-If you're committing your .env changes to your own repository, open the .gitignore file and uncomment .env.

 # Using with podman on RHEL8
 ## Build image